va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-09-21-comparing-dr2-variants-other-datasets.md

 ![Bar chart of variant counts stratified by frequency category and variant type](/assets/2023-09-21/variant_counts_snv_indel_bar.png)

 ### MVP DR2 Alternate allele counts by type and frequency category
-This is a similar figure where variant counts have been replaced by alternate allele counts.
+A related figure where variant counts have been replaced by alternate allele counts.

 ![Bar chart of alternate allele counts stratified by frequency category and variant type](/assets/2023-09-21/alternate_allele_counts_snv_indel_bar.png)

-And here is figure 1B from the 1000 Genomes paper (2022).
-I initially thought that they were examining umber of variants (unique locus and alternate allele combinations), but reading the figure description they indicate they were looking at "cohort-level alternate allele counts", so that is what I am comparing against our data here.

 ## Comparing to UK Biobank transition/transversion proportions